 Greece is by far my favourite place to go in Europe for a relaxing summer holiday.
 The sort where all you end up doing is laying on a beach and eating your weight in tzatziki.
 Sounds perfect, right?
-So, lucky me has just gotten back from one of these holidays in mainland Greece where I stayed in a tiny little village called Ligia.
+So, lucky me has just gotten back from a week in rural Greece where I stayed in a tiny little village called Ligia.
 I was actually there for a friends wedding (side note, Greek weddings are amazing!) but in this post I am going to reveal to you the best beaches, places to eat and things to do and see in the area, all recommended to me by local friends!
 Hope you enjoy!

 Ligia is located approximately half an hour drive north of Preveza or 6 minuets drive south of Vrachos beach and is a very beautiful and untouched area of Greece.
 It isn’t the easiest to get to.
 I flew to Corfu, then caught a ferry to Igoumenitsa where I was picked up by friends.
 You definitley need a car because there is no public transport once you reach mainland Greece.

-Admittedly there are not many options when it comes to accommodation in Ligia but I stayed in the Ionian Apartments.
+Admittedly there are not many options when it comes to accommodation in Ligia but here you can see all your options.
+I stayed in the Ionian Apartments.
 They were clean and very quite which means most likely you’ll be put in a room with a balcony overlooking the sea.
 Plus the staff were very relaxed and friendly.
-Just to warn you, these definitley aren’t luxury apartments but they are cheap!

 Again, food options are limited too but holy crap do I have an amazing restaurant recommendation for you.
 This place really blew my socks off!
 Panorama Tavern is literally a minuets walk up the road from the apartments and is some of the best Greek food I have ever had.
 Unfortunately. there is no TripAdviser page so you will have to take my word for it.
 I recommend the fried aubergine (or eggplant as they called it!), fried courgette, greek salad, beetroot and tzatziki.
 My friends recommended the gyros and pork dishes too but obviously I didn’t try those!
 Also you get a free desert of figs with Greek yoghurt, cinnamon and some sort of sweet syrup drizzled all over, it was divine!